 What is strong flour?

-For example, the flour I use is 13.3g of nutritional protein per 100g of flour, but the actual gluten ‘as is’ protein is 12.7%.
+For example, the flour I use is 13.3g of nutritional protein per 100g of flour, but the actual gluten and it’s protein is 12.7%.
 Use this as a guide.

 Ideally your strong flour should be between 12.5-14% protein and non organic, especially if you are new to sourdough as non organic flours are stronger and will make your introduction into sourdough smoother.

-I would always advise playing around with different flours later once you’ve got to grips with sourdough and using your starter, but when you first come to sourdough, keep it simple and consistent and make your life easy.
-I always use non organic strong white bread flour in my starter, this is my personal choice.
+I would always advise playing around with different flours later once you have got to grips with sourdough and using your starter, but when you first come to sourdough, keep it simple and consistent and make your life easy.

 Your starter is the key to everything and it needs to be strong and healthy and active to work well for you, so give it the best possible flour you can, and stick with it.
 If it’s happy, and responsive and loving life, don’t change anything, keep it consistent.